 Child marriage affects millions of girls worldwide.
-From 2010-2013, The Elders brought together organisations working locally, nationally and internationally in a global partnership to end this harmful practice.
+We brought together organisations working locally, nationally and internationally in a global partnership to end this harmful practice.

 While boys are sometimes married early, girls are disproportionately affected and form the vast majority of victims of child marriage.
 Every single day, it is estimated that more than 25,000 girls under the age of 18 are married.
 This practice not only harms the young brides, but also impedes the development of their communities and societies as a whole.